 You are entitled to the following rights associated with the processing of your personal data:

-• Right of access (Art.
-15 GDPR; Art.
-8 FADP): you have the right to request confirmation from us as to whether we are processing personal data concerning you.
-Where personal data concerning you is being processed, you have the right, to receive information from us within a reasonable time regarding the personal data stored about you and to receive a copy of the personal data concerning you which is undergoing processing.
+• Right of access: you have the right to request confirmation from us as to whether we are processing personal data concerning you.
+Where personal data concerning you is being processed, you have the right to receive information from us within a reasonable time regarding the personal data stored about you and to receive a copy of the personal data concerning you which is undergoing processing.

-• Right to rectification (Art.
-16 GDPR; Art.
-5 FADP): you shall have the right to request the rectification of inaccurate personal data concerning you.
+• Right to rectification: you shall have the right to request the rectification of inaccurate personal data concerning you.
 Considering the purposes of the processing, you shall also have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

-• Right to erasure (Art.
-17 GDPR; Art.
-5 FADP): You shall have the right to request from Skyline the erasure of personal data concerning you, where one of the following grounds applies and if no further processing is required: the personal data is no longer necessary in relation to the purposes for which they were collected; you withdraw your consent on which the processing was based and where there is no other legal basis or overriding legitimate interest for the processing; the personal data have been unlawfully processed; or erasure of the personal data is required for compliance with a legal obligation under European Union or Member State law to which the Controller is subject.
-Requests for the erasure of personal data must include the respective ground (Art 17 para 1 GDPR).
+• Right to erasure: you shall have the right to request from Skyline the erasure of personal data concerning you, where one of the following grounds applies and if no further processing is required: the personal data is no longer necessary in relation to the purposes for which they were collected; you withdraw your consent on which the processing was based and where there is no other legal basis or overriding legitimate interest for the processing; the personal data have been unlawfully processed; or erasure of the personal data is required for compliance with a legal obligation.
+Requests for the erasure of personal data must include the respective ground.

-• Right to restrict processing (Art.
-18 GDPR; Art.
-12, 13, 15 FADP): You shall have the right to request from us the restriction of processing where one of the following conditions applies: you contest the accuracy of the personal data (the restriction shall be put in place for a period which enables Skyline to verify the accuracy of the personal data); the processing of your personal data was unlawful, and you oppose the erasure of your personal data and request instead the restriction of their use; Skyline no longer requires your personal data for the purposes of the processing, but you require them for the assertion, exercise or defence of legal claims; or you have objected to processing of your personal data and it has not yet been determined whether the legitimate grounds of Skyline override your own.
+• Right to restrict processing: you shall have the right to request from us the restriction of processing where one of the following conditions applies: you contest the accuracy of the personal data; the processing of your personal data was unlawful and you oppose the erasure; Skyline no longer requires your personal data for the purposes of the processing, but you require them for the assertion, exercise or defence of legal claims; or you have objected to processing of your personal data and it has not yet been determined whether the legitimate grounds of Skyline override your own.

-• Right to data portability (Art.
-20 GDPR): You shall have the right to receive the personal data concerning you which you have provided to us in a structured, commonly used and machine-readable format.
+• Right to data portability: you shall have the right to receive the personal data concerning you which you have provided to us in a structured, commonly used and machine-readable format.
 You shall also have the right to request that we transfer these data directly to another controller, designated by you, where this is technically feasible and does not adversely affect the rights and freedoms of others.
-The right to data portability may only be exercised where the basis of the processing is either your consent or a (pre)contractual necessity, and where the processing is carried out by automated means.
-The right to data portability does not apply to processing which is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-• Right to object (Art.
-21 GDPR; Art.
-4 FADP), and in particular, the right to object at any time to the processing of your Personal Data for marketing purposes, which includes profiling to the extent that it is related to direct marketing.
-If you have objected to processing, we shall no longer process your personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or unless the processing is for the assertion, exercise or defence of legal claims.
-The objection does not affect the lawfulness of processing your personal data based on legitimate interests before your withdrawal.
+• Right to object, and in particular, the right to object at any time to the processing of your Personal Data for marketing purposes, which includes profiling to the extent that it is related to direct marketing.
+If you have objected to processing, we shall no longer process your personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or unless the processing is for the assertion, exercise or defense of legal claims.

-• Right to lodge a complaint with the supervisory authority (Art.
-77 GDPR; Art.
-27 and 29 FADP).
+• Right to lodge a complaint with the supervisory authority.

 • Right to withdraw a consent at any time with effect for the future.
-Any processing carried out prior to the withdrawal of your consent will not be affected (Art.
-7 GDPR).
+Any processing carried out prior to the withdrawal of your consent will not be affected.

 Am I subject to an obligation to provide personal data?